Best Time to Visit Crete

 Autumn: September to November

 September carries summer's warmth with fewer people.
 Schools reopen; family tourism drops.
 The sea remains warm into October.
-This is the preferred season for many repeat visitors: enough heat for swimming, enough space for movement.
+The fuller month-by-month argument belongs in Crete in September: enough heat for swimming, enough space for movement, and less pressure than high summer.

 Late autumn is for those who prefer solitude to spectacle.
 Rain increases.
 The landscape turns green again.
 It is a different Crete—one that prepares for winter rather than prolonging summer.